Cathode ray tube: Construction and method of operation

 The electron gun has an indirectly heated hot cathode that is heated by a tungsten filament heating element; the heater may draw 0.5–2 A of current depending on the CRT.
 The voltage applied to the heater can affect the life of the CRT.
-Heating the cathode energizes the electrons in it, aiding electron emission, while at the same time current is supplied to the cathode; typically anywhere from 140 mA at 1.5 V to 600 mA at 6.3 V. The cathode creates an electron cloud (emits electrons) whose electrons are extracted, accelerated and focused into an electron beam.
+Heating the cathode energizes the electrons in it, aiding electron emission, while at the same time current is supplied to the cathode; typically anywhere from 140 mA at 1.5 V to 600 mA at 6.3 V. The cathode emits low energy electrons, which are accelerated and focused into an electron beam.
 Color CRTs have three cathodes: one for red, green and blue.
 The heater sits inside the cathode but does not touch it; the cathode has its own separate electrical connection.
 The cathode is a material coated onto a piece of nickel which provides the electrical connection and structural support; the heater sits inside this piece without touching it.

 There are several short circuits that can occur in a CRT electron gun.
 One is a heater-to-cathode short, that causes the cathode to permanently emit electrons which may cause an image with a bright red, green or blue tint with retrace lines, depending on the cathode (s) affected.
 Alternatively, the cathode may short to the control grid, possibly causing similar effects, or, the control grid and screen grid (G2) can short causing a very dark image or no image at all.
 The cathode may be surrounded by a shield to prevent sputtering.

 The cathode is a layer of barium oxide which is coated on a piece of nickel for electrical and mechanical support.
 The barium oxide must be activated by heating to enable it to release electrons.
 Activation is necessary because barium oxide is not stable in air, so it is applied to the cathode as barium carbonate, which cannot emit electrons.
 Activation heats the barium carbonate to decompose it into barium oxide and carbon dioxide while forming a thin layer of metallic barium on the cathode.
-Activation is done when forming the vacuum (described in Cathode-ray tube).
+Activation is done when forming the vacuum (described in Cathode ray tube).
 After activation, the oxide can become damaged by several common gases such as water vapor, carbon dioxide, and oxygen.
 Alternatively, barium strontium calcium carbonate may be used instead of barium carbonate, yielding barium, strontium and calcium oxides after activation.
-During operation, the barium oxide is heated to 800–1000°C, at which point it starts shedding electrons.
+During operation, the barium oxide is heated to 800–1000 °C, at which point it starts shedding electrons.